-- Reviewing and approving corporate goals and objectives relevant to the Chief Executive Officer's compensation. - Evaluating our Chief Executive Officer's performance in light of those goals and objectives and approving (and recommending for ratification by the board acting solely through the independent directors) her compensation based on the committee's performance evaluation.
+- Reviewing and approving corporate goals and objectives relevant to the Chief Executive Officer's compensation. - Evaluating our Chief Executive Officer's performance in light of those goals and objectives and approving (and recommending for ratification by the board acting solely through the independent directors) her compensation based on the committee's performance evaluation - · Recommending to the board the compensation program for other executive officers, incentive compensation plans and equity-based compensation plans. - Preparing the report under the caption "Compensation Committee Report." - Evaluating and overseeing risk in our compensation programs. - · Reporting to the board annually on succession planning.